Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/uif.rst

 - Disabled: The device never prompts for user presence, which is the default behaviour
 - Enabled: The device always prompts for user presence
-- Permanentaly Enabled: Behaves like Enabled, but can only be reverted to Disabled through a factory-reset
+- Permanently Enabled: Behaves like Enabled, but can only be reverted to Disabled through a factory-reset

 Configuration
 -------------